Towering mountains and moss-covered plateaus overlook several alpine lakes.

 Where is Tumbler Ridge?

-Where is the next closest Global Geopark from Tumbler Ridge?
-That would be 5,206 kilometres (3,234 miles) away, in Percé, Quebec.
+Closest Geopark outside of Tumbler Ridge: 5,206 kilometres (3,234 miles) away, in Percé, Quebec

-Family at the Tumbler Ridge Dinosaur Discovery Gallery
+Tumbler Ridge Dinosaur Discovery Gallery | Jesaja Class

-Tumbler Ridge: Millions of Years in the Making
+Tumbler Ridge: millions of years in the making

-You don’t need to be a palaeontology buff to appreciate the rarity of the dinosaurs discovered here—including some of the world’s only known examples.
+You don’t need to be a palaeontology buff to appreciate the rarity of the dinosaurs discovered here, including some of the world’s only known examples.

 To organize your visit around dinosaur sites, head to the Dinosaur Discovery Gallery in town.
 The facility sheds light on the area’s most exciting discoveries and offers guided tours.
 It’s also a great place to begin a hiking adventure through the backcountry of the Geopark to picturesque waterfalls and lakes.

 Looking for a family-friendly tour?
-Book a guided tour of the three-kilometre (1.87-mile) return Flatbed Valley Geosites, home to the accessible dinosaur tracks in the area and the site of a dinosaur bonebed.
+Book a guided tour of the three-kilometre (1.87-mile) Flatbed Valley Geosites, home to the accessible dinosaur tracks in the area and the site of a dinosaur bonebed.

-When to Visit Tumbler Ridge
+When to visit Tumbler Ridge

-Kayaking on Gwillim Lake in Tumbler Ridge
+Gwillim Lake in Tumbler Ridge | Jesaja Class

 Getting here